▸ About this calculator

 | ≥ 3 kg | 5 mL/day |

 Osmolarity values used in this calculator are provisional estimates and should be confirmed with the product manufacturer.
-Institutional MVI osmolarity values may differ.

 Trace Elements